Aajiboye/deel-technical-test/README.md

 When you have finished the assignment, zip your repo (make sure to include .git folder) and send us the zip.

+## TO DOs
+Configure Redis-Lock to manage concurrency with 'creditBalance' function.
+This ensures when a credit transaction is taking place, the function is locked until the acquirer releases lock.

 Thank you and good luck! 🙏